mymedialab/booking/README.md

  * Database intereaction: I LOVE DOCTRINE.
 But you may not.
 Can we make this not rely so heavily on it? abstract out the models etc. Most of them are interface based already, but maybe give a general schema and fit a few other popular ORM's out-of-the-box?
 A good start would be to rename models folder to entities or doctrine persistence or something.
+   To facilitate this I've split the persistence layer out into single-duty objects, but I don't like it.
+It makes the app-level objects essentially wrappers and feels like more misdirection than we need.
+I think I shall pull all the doctrine config out into actual config and merge the objects together...

  * More database stuff.
 This shouldn't require its own DB.
 Even if we stick with Doctrine, can we somehow use a table prefix and a cleverer installer?
 Would be nice to have a co-habiting system.
 Maybe need to move away from in-file